SeanLossef/operating-systems/exam1/cribsheet.md

 }
 ```

+## File Descriptors

+`int dup(int oldfd);`
+Copies oldfd into the lowest-numbered unused descriptor.
+If successful, new and old fd's can be used interchangeably, else return -1.

+`int dup2(int oldfd, int newfd);`
+Copies oldfd into newfd, returns new fd
+If the descriptor newfd was previously open, it is silently closed before being reused.
+If oldfd is not a valid file descriptor, then the call fails, and newfd is not closed.
+If oldfd is a valid file descriptor, and newfd has the same value as oldfd, then dup2() does
+nothing, and returns newfd.

+`int open(const char *pathname, int flags);`
+Returns fd, which is lowest-numbered fd not currently open for the process.
+By default new fd is set to remain open across exec().

+`ssize_t write(int fd, buffer, count);`
+On success returns number of bytes written, -1 on error.

 man 2 open
 man dup2
+close

 ## Scheduling Algorithms
 Probability everybody is in I/O for `n` processes and each spends `p` percent in I/O is `p^n`